 - Constantly apologizing

 Another way to determine if you’re being gaslighted is to evaluate the person’s behavior.
-Many gaslighters employ the same tactics and use similar phrases to wear down their victims.
-Common gaslighting phrases include:
+Many gaslighters use similar tactics and language to wear down their victims.
+Common phrases include:

 - “You’re overreacting.”

 - “It was just a joke!
 Lighten up.”